Support-pp/SPP-Interface/assets/js/modules/README.md

 wow.JS is for our purpose licensed under the terms of the [GPLv3](https://github.com/matthieua/WOW#open-source-license)

 ---
-We couldn't find the licenses of the following to modules:
+We couldn't find the licenses of the following two modules:
 - Forms Free
 - Scrolling Navbar